 From Twin Arrows, the oldest alignment of Route 66 once traveled northwest of today’s I-40, crossing Padre Canyon, which dramatically breaks the relatively flat plains of the high desert.
 Pre-dating Route 66, the 1914 Padre Canyon Bridge, on the old Flagstaff-Winslow highway, was one of the most dangerous on the Mother Road.

-Several serious accidents occurred here as drivers required six hazardous approach curves descending into the canyon before crossing the narrow bridge and climbing out the other side.
-But, at the time, it was the only way for the many depression-era travelers, and later, tourists taking vacations, to make their way westward.
-Recognizing the traffic volume and the dangerous aspects of the road, Route 66 was realigned with a new bridge in 1937 in the same place that it is today.
+Several serious accidents occurred here, as drivers had to negotiate six hazardous approach curves descending into the canyon before crossing the narrow bridge and climbing out the other side.
+But, at the time, it was the only way for the many Depression-era travelers, and later, tourists taking vacations, to make their way westward.
+Recognizing the traffic volume and the road’s dangerous aspects, Route 66 was realigned in 1937 with a new bridge in the same location as today.
 This bridge, too, was replaced when I-40 came through, but its old foundations can still be seen under the westbound lanes of I-40.

 Today, the old Padre Canyon Bridge is listed on the National Register of Historic Places.
 Though a little worse for wear, the architecture speaks of another era when model-T’s were the norm.
 Though the bridge is just about one mile northwest of the Twin Arrows exit, it cannot be seen from the interstate because of its depth in the canyon.
-Located on private property, permission should be obtained to access the bridge from the east.
+Located on private property, the bridge should be accessed from the east; permission should be obtained.
 Lacking permission, the bridge can also be seen by approaching it from Winona on the old Forest Service Road.
 The bridge and canyon are approximately eight miles on rough roads.
 A high clearance vehicle is recommended.

 The activities of the Native Tribes are documented in the rock carvings found along the walls of Padre Canyon.